northportio/northportio.github.io/_posts/2024-09-14-Home-Assistant-Emergency-Alert.md

 There are a couple ways of going about this:
 1. Leveraging an API
    - Some (not all) departments leverage an iOS/Android application to alert members of a call.
 This way, Home Assistant can constantly check that API for changes.
 However, not all apps have an API for members.
 This also requires an internet connection, so if the power, cloud, or internet is out, the automation will not work.
-2. Levraging the same radio communications the pager already listens to
+2. Leveraging the same radio communications the pager already listens to
    - This can be a bit more complex, however, is the most reliable in internet, cloud, and power outages (if you have a home generator).

 I decided to go with option 2.